-Steve Lastoe, Founder.
-A career middle of the pack runner, Steve founded NYCRUNS in 2009 because he thought there was a need for a running calendar that focused on the New York Metropolitan Area.
+Steve Lastoe, Founder & Chief Executive Officer.
+A career middle-of-the-pack runner, Steve founded NYCRUNS in 2009 because he thought there was a need for a running calendar that focused on the New York Metropolitan area.
 He had absolutely no idea where that idea was going to take him but is committed to building a company that provides good careers for people who want to put on the best running events in NYC, while developing the NYCRUNS Brooklyn Marathon & Half Marathon into one of the world’s most popular races.

 Steve lives with his wife Stacey, a few blocks from Prospect Park in Brooklyn where their dog Odie regularly shows him up by running laps around him.
 In his spare time, he snowboards, plays softball, spends an inordinate amount of time smoking meat in the yard, and endures being a huge fan of the New York Mets.
 He has been known to podcast.

-Michael Balbos, Client Relations Manager.
-A veteran of over 300 races, including 18 marathons and numerous multisport races, Michael has retired from competition and can now be found most mornings running the trails of Prospect Park with his chocolate lab Blossom.
+Michael Balbos, Senior Event Specialist.
+A veteran of over 300 races, including 18 marathons and numerous multisport races, Michael has retired from running competitively and can now be found most mornings running the trails of Prospect Park with his chocolate lab Blossom.

 Once upon a time, he was one of the very first people to “Join” NYCRUNS and was also our very first client.

 Geoff Vincent, Senior Event Specialist.
 Geoff’s been running and racing in the New York area for over 40 years.
 A one-time regular of the road racing scene, these days he prefers to indulge in trail running when the opportunity arises.

 Besides spending weekends out on the course placing mile markers or riding lead bike, Geoff’s day job finds him working for the State as an applications trainer.
 A big craft beer aficionado, Geoff lives in Kensington with his girlfriend Shana (who he met through running).